Black Men in White Coats Summit Hosted in Glendale

 “Being a Black medical student, I didn’t get to see a lot of Black doctors growing up,” Quarles said.
 “Allowing these kids to have that experience is beneficial for me and my growth in what I plan to do as a doctor.”

-For Walsh, she said she believes it is important to support the journeys of any children interested in medicine, but especially those who have been historically marginalized.
+For Walsh, she said she believes it is important to support the journeys of any children interested in medicine.

 The Black Men in White Coats initiative was started by Dale Okorodudu, MD, in Houston, Texas, with the goal of increasing the number of Black men in medicine.